Loading...

 Choose Whole Grain Bread

-Incorporate non-starchy vegetables such as spinach, tomatoes, or bell peppers to your omelet to increase fiber content and help moderate blood sugar spikes.
+Add non-starchy vegetables such as spinach, tomatoes, or bell peppers to your omelet.
+The additional fiber can help moderate blood sugar levels.

 Stay Hydrated

-Engage in light physical activity such as a short walk after eating to help your body use up the glucose more efficiently.
+Engage in light physical activity, such as a short walk, after eating.
+This can help your body use up some of the glucose from the meal, reducing spikes.

 healthspan-mbl